Early Las Vegas GP fears for Ferrari as FIA grid drop looms

 The Scuderia have claimed five Grands Prix this season with three of those going the way of Leclerc.

-He puts that done to overall improvement from Ferrari, spearheaded by the arrival of the “very emotionally flat” Fred Vasseur as team principal.
+He puts that down to overall improvement from Ferrari, spearheaded by the arrival of the “very emotionally flat” Fred Vasseur as team principal.

 “Well, I think there were a few weaknesses,” Leclerc told the media in Brazil.
 “First, when I arrived in the team, I think tyre management on my side was always a weakness back then.
 And I think now it actually became one of my strengths.